 Social Enterprise Program

-Brisbane City Council has committed to supporting the development of new and emerging social enterprises with the Social Enterprise Program which will run from 2016‑20.
+Brisbane City Council has committed $200,000 over four years into supporting the development of new and emerging social enterprises with the Social Enterprise Program which will run from 2016‑20.

 Social enterprises are organisations that: